2024 NSW

 Mahlia Garay, Tiah Payne, Tara Weldon, Tyrah Chan-Hampton, Keely-Che Cain

+As this years conference theme is truth-telling, it is critical that we amplify and include the voices and experiences of our young leaders in the sector.
 This panel discussion will hear from Tiah Payne, Tara Weldon, Tyrah Chan Hampton and Keely-Che Cain who are four staunch Aboriginal women and social work students from the University of New South Wales.
-The students have been involved with a range of community led research processes including AARC and Know Your Rights, whilst also actively contributing to community forums and workshops seeking to disrupt the current system of Settler-Colonial child protection.

 Housing Instability and Child Protection: Empowering Aboriginal Families Through Culturally-Led Reform

-Alicia Johnson, Sally Cowling, Dr. Melissa Kaltner, Mr. Mark Galvin
+Alicia Johnson, Dr. Melissa Kaltner, Mr. Mark Galvin

 This presentation shares insights from a collaborative scoping study undertaken by AbSec and Lumenia, focusing on the relationship between housing instability and child protection involvement for Aboriginal families in NSW.